Entries to open Friday 10th March 2023.

 How does the show actually run?

-On the day of the show, after you exit vet checking and enter the hall, you will find an envelope with your name on it on one of the benches alongside a copy of the day’s entries.
+On the day of the show, after you exit vet checking and enter the hall, you will find an envelope with your name on it on one of the benches near the Vet Room, alongside a copy of the day’s entries.

-Set your rodents and display up on this bench, feel free to use the cat cages behind you as storage or to hang posters and any show awards that you receive on the day.
+Set your rodents and display up on one of the other benches, feel free to hang posters, any show awards etc.